Hive13/HiveRFID/README.md

 -------

 See the below section for building the binary.
-Once the binary is built, you should require only the `wiringpi` packages, and a diskless Alpine install should suffice.
+Once the binary is built, a diskless Alpine install should suffice.

 Run `./access.bin` to see its commandline options.
 Many things can be specified, some mandatory: